newrelic/newrelic-salesforce-exporter/cmd/installer-tool/README.md

 Follow the installer instruction.

-Once finished, the output fill be udnerf the `installer_output` folder, in the repo root.
+Once finished, the output fill be under the `installer_output` folder, in the repo root.
 It contains the config files for the integrations and the dockerfiles to build the docker images.